-Advertised in 1858 as "Ohio White Sulphur Springs" when it was purchase by "Mr. A Wilson, of Cincinnati," there was a large hotel, cottages, stables, a chapel, a saloon, a store and even a bowling alley.
-1865, John Ferry took over the reins and invested money to update it.
+Advertised in 1858 as "Ohio White Sulphur Springs" when it was purchase by "Mr. A Wilson, of Cincinnati," there was a large hotel, cottages, stables, chapel, saloon, store, and even a bowling alley.
+In 1865, John Ferry took over the reins and invested money to update it.
 Due to the Civil War, he would only keep it open for four more years.

 In 1869, the state bought out Ferry and designated the property as the new State Reform School for Girls.
 In 1872 the name was changed to the Girls' Industrial Home.
-It was a place created for "the instruction, employment and reformation of exposed, helpless, evil-disposed and vicious Girls'."
+It was created for "the instruction, employment and reformation of exposed, helpless, evil-disposed and vicious Girls'."
 Ironically, as governor, Hayes signed the legislation that created the Girls' Industrial Home.

-Up the river in Scioto Township, White Sulphur Springs Station was established around the railroad stop that served the resort and later the Girls' Industrial Home.
-The Ohio Home Cemetery is located on the current institutional grounds and is not open to the public.
-As noted within this plan, the current facility has closed.
+Up the river in Scioto Township, White Sulphur Springs Station was established around the railroad stop that initially served the resort and later the Girls' Industrial Home.
+The Ohio Home Cemetery is located on the grounds and is accessible to the public by appointment.